Skip to main content

 Take Action

-Ready to discover what your gaming reveals about your cognitive abilities?
-Saiki analyzes your League of Legends gameplay to provide insights into your:
+Curious what your gameplay patterns say about you?
+Saiki analyzes your League of Legends data to provide insights into your:

 Key Findings

-• Video gamers showed enhanced cognitive performance across multiple domains
+• Video gamers showed stronger cognitive task scores across multiple domains

-• Improved response inhibition and working memory in gaming children
+• Improved response inhibition and working memory in children who gamed

 Klaus Decaux